Li Hongzhong: Career

+Hubei

-In March 2005, he was named Communist Party chief of Shenzhen.
-In November 2007, he was transferred to Hubei province, where he took on the office of deputy party chief, governor, and then finally in December 2010, provincial party chief.
+In November 2007, he was transferred to Hubei province, where he took on the office of deputy party secretary and governor.
+In December 2010, he became the party secretary of Hubei.
 During his Hubei governorship, the Shishou incident and Deng Yujiao incident occurred in the province.

-For some reason, during the elections for Vice-President at the 2013 National People's Congress, Li Hongzhong received one write-in vote.
+In a 2014 article at the People's Daily, Li wrote about his understanding of Xi's book Zhijiang Xinyu, calling it a "glorious chapter" of Marxism.
 In preparation for the Third Plenum of the 18th Central Committee, Li Hongzhong was only one of two regional officials (the other was Huang Qifan) selected to be part of the drafting committee on the "resolution for deepening reform."
 On June 1, 2015, the Dongfang Zhixing ferry sank, causing the deaths of some 442 people.
 Only 12 people were rescued, but the Hubei government granted accolades to some 99 organizations and 253 individuals.
+Li's tenure also saw the prosecution of close allies of former security chief Zhou Yongkang.

 On January 15, 2016, at a meeting of the provincial party standing committee, Li endorsed the "Xi Jinping leadership core" principle, stating, "the Politburo and its Standing Committee are the core leaders [hexin] of the party, General Secretary Xi Jinping is the core leader of the party center.
 To proactively maintain the authority of the party center means maintaining the leading core of General Secretary Xi Jinping."

-In September 2016, Li was appointed the Communist Party Secretary of Tianjin, replacing Huang Xingguo, who was dismissed for corruption.
-The appointment meant that Li would likely advance one step further to the Politburo at the 19th Party Congress in 2017.

 Deng Yujiao incident

-In March 2010, when Li Hongzhong, then Governor of Hubei, was attending the 11th National People's Congress in Beijing, Beijing Times journalist Liu Jie asked him to comment on the case of Deng Yujiao, a Hubei pedicurist who killed a government official who tried to rape her.
+In March 2010, when Li Hongzhong was attending the 11th National People's Congress in Beijing, Beijing Times journalist Liu Jie asked him to comment on the case of Deng Yujiao, a Hubei pedicurist who killed a government official who tried to rape her.
 Li refused to comment on the case, which was considered an embarrassment to the government of Hubei, and instead grabbed the recorder from her.
 The incident was widely reported in Chinese media, but Li refused to apologize to Liu Jie, stating that she stuttered when he asked her which newspaper she represented, and that he was unsure about her identity.
-A week later, at least 210 intellectuals and journalists, including dramatist Sha Yexin, scholars Cui Weiping and Hu Yong, and the prominent former People's Daily editor Zhou Ruijin, signed an open letter demanding Li to resign.
+A week later, at least 210 intellectuals and journalists, including dramatist Sha Yexin, scholars Cui Weiping and Hu Yong, and the prominent former People's Daily editor Zhou Ruijin, signed an open letter demanding Li resign.

 The petition was ultimately unsuccessful, as Li Hongzhong was promoted to party chief (i.e. top office) of Hubei in December.
 However, in the face of media scrutiny, Li made a statement suggesting that he was in favour of the media reporting the Shishou incident and the Deng Yujiao incident, as long as the news media conducted itself in a "fair and objective" manner.
+In January 2012, the Hubei Provincial Party Committee ordered local media to stop investigating news outside the province.